dicerobotics/dev-refs/wip_workspace.md

 Head over to the docker extension panel (whale on the left), right-click on the running container, and select "Attach Visual Studio Code".
 VS Code will attach itself to your container and a new window will pop up from which you can code as you do normally.

-## Deployment with Your Machine Learning Environment
+## Deployment with Machine Learning Environment
 Since we are here, we can talk about deployment.
 So, at some point you may want to place your code somewhere, e.g. a server.
 This is very easy to do for us, since we already know our train.py will work on nvcr.io/nvidia/pytorch:23.08-py3 image.
 So, we can create a Dockerfile from that base image and add everything we need.

 ```